electricbookworks/constitution/index.md

 {% endif %}

 This edition of the South African Constitution has been specially created to be easy to access, read, print and distribute.
-We are working on versions in all South African languages.

 To find out more about this project, copy the source text, or to contribute, please visit [the project page here](https://github.com/electricbookworks/constitution#the-constitution-of-south-africa).